Five Retail Sales Training Tips From Selling Shoes

 We did truly want to find the exact size because:

-1. It saved us time.
-Half the time, from what he told us, the guy was off by a full size.
+- It saved us time.
+From what he told us, the guy was off by a full size half the time.

-Having understood why we measured everyone, the sales process was then to match up the customer’s foot mentally and what they said they were looking for before going to the stockroom.
+Having understood why we measured everyone, the sales process was to match the customer’s foot mentally with what they said they were looking for before going to the stockroom.

-This sales strategy also kept trainees from a conversation about features and benefits on the sales floor about why a particular product was so well made or why it would fit a customer’s foot, only to go to the stockroom and discover no shoe in the customer’s size.
+This sales strategy also prevented trainees from discussing features and benefits on the sales floor, such as why a particular product was so well made or would fit a customer’s foot, only to go to the stockroom and discover no shoe in the customer’s size.

 Your up would have been wasted...